ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- Database - The entity's data
+- A database - stores the entity's data
-- Models - The entity's data structure
+- A model - stores the entity's structure
-- URL - The entity action request
+- A URL - is a anction request
-- Routes - The entity action request handler
+- A routes - is an action request handler
-- Controllers - The entity action
+- A controller - is an action
-- Views - The entity action responce template
+- A views - is an action responce template
-- Pages - The entity action responce
+- A page - is an action responce

 # Automation with Laravel